tianzhaotju/LEAM/README.md

-#### (10) The influence of the number of mutation faults, which can be controlled by beam size, on mutation-based FL
+#### (10) The influence of the number of mutation faults, which can be controlled by beam size, on mutation-based FL (Chart, Lang, Math, Time)
 <img src="./pictures/beamsizefl.png" alt="drawing" width="800">

 --- ---